kubesphere/kubekey/docs/config-example.md

     version: v3.1.0
 spec:
   persistence:
-    storageClass: ""        # If there is not a default StorageClass in your cluster, you need to specify an existing StorageClass here.
+    storageClass: ""        # If there is no default StorageClass in your cluster, you need to specify an existing StorageClass here.
   authentication:
-    jwtSecret: ""           # Keep the jwtSecret consistent with the host cluster.
-Retrive the jwtSecret by executing "kubectl -n kubesphere-system get cm kubesphere-config -o yaml | grep -v "apiVersion" | grep jwtSecret" on the host cluster.
+    jwtSecret: ""           # Keep the jwtSecret consistent with the Host Cluster.
+Retrieve the jwtSecret by executing "kubectl -n kubesphere-system get cm kubesphere-config -o yaml | grep -v "apiVersion" | grep jwtSecret" on the Host Cluster.
   local_registry: ""        # Add your private registry address if it is needed.
   etcd:
-    monitoring: false       # Whether to enable etcd monitoring dashboard installation.
-You have to create a secret for etcd before you enable it.
+    monitoring: false       # Enable or disable etcd monitoring dashboard installation.
+You have to create a Secret for etcd before you enable it.
-    endpointIps: localhost  # etcd cluster EndpointIps, it can be a bunch of IPs here.
+    endpointIps: localhost  # etcd cluster EndpointIps.
+It can be a bunch of IPs here.
-    port: 2379              # etcd port
+    port: 2379              # etcd port.
     tlsEnable: true
   common:
     redis: